New York ACTUALLY HAS 12 SEASONS

 hour_temps_json = json.dumps(hour_temps_df.to_dict("index"))

-From here, we say that a "hot" day is anything that is 1.5 standard deviations above the mean and a "cold" day is anything that is 1.5 standard deviations below the mean.
+From this baseline, we define a "hot" day as any day where the temperature is 1.5 standard deviations above the mean, and a "cold" day as one that falls 1.5 standard deviations below the mean.

 June 2023 - Fire Season Update